HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/4-api_exercise.md

 });
 ```

 Test that your change handler is working.
+If it is, remove or comment out that log message.

-Next, let's get the selected animal with jQuery's `.val()` method.
-Replace your log message with this:
+Next, let's find which animal the user selected with jQuery's `.val()` method.

 ```
 var animal = $(this).val();
 console.log(animal);
 ```

 Test that your code logs the selected animal.
+If it does, remove or comment out that log message.

 Finally, let's make a new request to the API based on the new animal choice.
+Remember, our `getPieces` method is what makes the request, so we need to call that with the new animal choice as an argument.

 ```
 var animal = $(this).val();